cloudflare/cloudflare-docs/content/support/Troubleshooting/HTTP Status Codes/4xx Client Error.md

 # 4xx Client Error

-4xx codes generally are error responses specifying an issue at the client’s end, potentially a network issue.
+4xx codes generally are error responses specifying an issue at the client's end, potentially a network issue.

 -   4xx codes can be used as a response to any request method.
 -   Origin server should include an explanation which should be displayed by User-Agent, with the exception of a `HEAD` request